Frequently Asked Questions about the Festival

 What are the steps for bringing my boat to US from Canada?

-3. Canadian flagged vessels over 30 feet must have a Customs Sticker.
+Boats may be checked in in the Port Townsend US Customs Office between 8am-4pm, Monday through Friday, with an appointment.
+Vessels over 30 feet must have a Customs Sticker.
 Get that by going to www.cbp.gov, click on Travel tab, then User Fee Decal Program.
 Apply online and print out the record of doing so, in case decal doesn't arrive by departure time.
+Contact the Customs Office at 360-385-3777 with any questions or to schedule an appointment.

 What if I am arriving early or staying after the Festival with my boat or RV?